-The Portfolio does not commit to holding sustainable investments, however the Sub-Investment Manager will not invest in companies whose activities have been identified as breaching the OECD Guidelines, ILO Standards, UNGC Principles and UNGPs, captured through the Neuberger Berman Global Standards Policy.
+The Portfolio does not commit to holding sustainable investments, however the Sub-Investment Manager will not invest in companies whose activities have been identified as breaching the OECD Guidelines, UNGC Principles, ILO Standards and the UNGPs, captured through the Neuberger Berman Global Standards Policy.

-The EU Taxonomy sets out a "do not significant harm" principle by which Taxonomy-aligned investments should not significantly harm EU Taxonomy objectives and is accompanied by specific EU criteria.
+The EU Taxonomy sets out a "do not significant harm" principle by which Taxonomyaligned investments should not significantly harm EU Taxonomy objectives and is accompanied by specific EU criteria.